Our Approach

-At Sensory Tree, our therapy is play-based and child-led to maximize motivation and success!
+At Sensory Tree, our therapy is play-based and child-led to maximize motivation and success.
 Therapy is individualized to your child's needs and may focus on the following areas:

 Sensory Processing